JuzerShakir/session/README.md

 - [x] Use PostgreSQL database which stores email and password of a visitor...
 - [x] Only valid email formats is allowed and it should be unique.
 - [x] Use BCrypt gem to store secure hash password and it should be atleast 6 to 36 characters long.
-- [x] Show validation error messages to visitors if any.
+- [x] Show validation error messages (if any) to signing in visitors.
 - [x] Create Session using CookieStore as soon as visitors sign up.
 - [x] Show different homepage content for signed in and non-signed in visitors.
 - [x] If visitor logs in with an email that doesn't exist in database then redirect them to signup page.